Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 14

-**Goal:** The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+**Goal:** The password for the next level can be retrieved by submitting the password of the current level to port `30000` on `localhost`.

-Okay what i unserdatnd is if i do a post request to the localhost:30000 with the current password I'll get the password to the next level.
-I tried to pipe the test string to the given address and port using the netcat `nc` command which I figured out after looking at's `man` pages.
-Upon submitting I got the reply "Wrong Answer".
-Thus it confirmed that I just need to replace the string "Hello" with the current password.
+From my understanding, I needed to make a `POST` request to `localhost:30000` using the current password to retrieve the next level’s password.
+I used the `nc` (netcat) command—after reviewing its `man` page—to send a test string to the specified address and port.
+The response "Wrong Answer" confirmed that the correct approach was to replace the string "Hello" with the actual password:

 ```bash
 echo "Hello" | nc localhost 30000